apache/gravitino/docs/security/access-control.md

 ### Ownership

-When you create a resource (Gravitino Service, Metalake, Catalog, and any other entity) in Gravitino, each entity has an Owner field that defines the user (or group) to which the resource belongs.
+When you create a securable object (Gravitino Service, Metalake, Catalog, and any other entity) in Gravitino, each entity has an Owner field that defines the user (or group) to which the resource belongs.
 The owner of each entity has implicit administrative class privilege, for example, to delete that securable object.
 Only the Owner of a securable object can fully manage that resource.
 If a securable object needs to be managed by more than one person at the same time, the owner is assigned to a user group.